WetCouch/adonis-portfolio-cms/README.md

 ## Setup

-Project uses Node v12.12.0
+Project uses Node v12.12.0 and Adonis v4.1

 Clone the repo and run `npm install`.

-Set up the followign environmental variables, as in the example:
+Set up the following environmental variables, as in the example:

 ```
 HOST=127.0.0.1